gsiawGH/grv241112/README.md

 this implements the Gravie [challenge](https://github.com/gravieinc/gravie-developer-test)

-follow steps below to build/run docker image, then open browser to confirm search and checkout works
+- follow steps below to build/run docker image (assumes docker is running)
+- then open browser to confirm search and checkout works